sarahhsu/SubmitOrder/README.md

-This page lets the user browse and choose items to add to their shopping cart.
+This page is a fictional online shopping boutique called "Pretty in Pink", which lets users browse the items and add them to their cart.
+To see the current items in the cart, click "Shopping Cart".
+The running total is displayed in the far right corner.